bednarikjan/OpenMPIprojects/MeshMultiplication/README.md

 # Mesh Multiplication

-The implementaion of the parallel algorithm Mesh Multiplication using OpenMPI ibrary.
+The implementaion of the parallel algorithm Mesh Multiplication using OpenMPI library.

 ## Dependencies
 * OpenMPI (mpic++)